shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/bonsai-language-features.md

 ### Seller intended audience

 Evaluates impressions based on their intended audience as determined by self-audit.
-For more information, see "Inventory Self-Classification" in documentation (customer login required) and [Profile Service](../digital-platform-api/profile-service.md).
+For more information, see "Inventory Self-Classification" in documentation and [Profile Service](../digital-platform-api/profile-service.md).

 **Keyword**: `seller_intended_audience`